kuip/dapps-ideas/README.md

 #### Fiat currencies prices are controlled by national banks

 The blockchain needs a mechanism that stirs the shadow currency in much of the same fashion as a national bank: by selling or buying the coin in such a fashion that the price is kept in sync with the fiat currency.
 Keeping up with the market would not be hard if first a tick of one day is first resolved.
 If more computing power is available: before any transaction with external chains is performed: perform the price-fixing transactions.
-Ideally the commit of this group of transactions should take less time than a currency exchange market tick.
+Ideally the commit of this group of transactions should take less time than a fiat currency exchange market tick.